 But first, I will briefly recap how we got here.
 In 2021, an upswing in goods pricing resulted from a combination of surging consumer demand, pandemic-related supply chain blockages and global commodity shortages.
 This is why, contrary to the political rhetoric, inflation raged throughout much of the world and therefore could not have been solely due to any one administration’s policies (see Chart 4).
 Problems in the supply chain also led to rising transportation costs, creating even more upward pressure on goods pricing.
 Surging commodity prices (across agriculture, metals, energy, and gas) from the global reopening, as well as supply issues in some commodity markets led to further inflation across the goods and services sector, because commodities are an input in both manufacturing and agricultural production processes.
 Moreover, commodity prices received another leg-up from the war in Ukraine in early 2022, which created more dislocations to commodity supply (especially in oil, gas and grains), (see Chart 5).
 On the demand side, lower interest rates, direct handouts through government stimulus measures and a collapse in services spending (which meant consumers substituted services spending for goods), fueled consumer purchases of physical items.
 In the U.S., inflation rates for household furnishings were running at 10.8% per annum by 2022, and apparel prices were up by nearly 7 percent.

 Because this surge in goods inflation was caused by extraordinary events, the market and more importantly, the Federal Reserve, assumed that it would be transitory.
 They were right.
 In November 2024, energy inflation declined by almost 5 percent and food inflation slowed to 2.9 percent.
 The problem was that the decline in goods prices took longer than expected.
 Thus, the Fed waited too long to raise interest rates and allowed it to go from a three-alarm fire in March of 2021 (at 3.2 percent), to a six-alarm fire by mid 2022 (at 9.1 percent).
 This delay, compounded by stimulus policies throughout the developed world, led to a second spike in the prices of services and particularly housing.
-In the U.S., home prices and rents have been buoyed by several structural factors, including local zoning laws that curtail the construction of higher density low-income housing as well as growing evidence of rent collusion among landlords through the widespread algorithmic pricing programs.
+In the U.S., home prices and rents have been buoyed by several structural factors, including local zoning laws that curtail the construction of higher density low-income housing as well as growing evidence of rent collusion among landlords through widespread algorithmic pricing programs.
 In 2022, housing demand increased as hybrid or remote work led to higher demand for more home space.
 In some communities, surging migration also put pressure on shelter costs.
 Rent inflation in November 2024 remains elevated at 5.9 percent.

 In 2024, the rate of inflation markedly subsided (from 9% in early 2022 to 2.5% in the fall of 2024).
 This led central bankers, including Fed Chair Jay Powell to all but declare victory over inflation at the Jackson Hole summit in the summer of 2024.
 But by focusing on aggregate measures , such as the CPI or the PCE index, political leaders on the left as well as many financial professionals (including me) missed the reality of ongoing and acute pricing pressures faced by Americans whose income fell in the lower half of the country’s earnings strata, as well as the vast heterogeneity of inflation’s impact on different communities and, voting blocks.